 Finding a photographer for your once in a lifetime event can be a daunting, downright scary task.
-After all, there can be no do-overs for every fleeting, precious moment of the day.
+After all, there will be no do-overs for every fleeting, precious moment of the day.
 Should you get two photographers?
 Do they consistently generate high quality images?
 Should you have a shot list ready, or is it better to leave your visuals to chance?
 Do you have friends who are offering to shoot your ceremony on their brand new iPhones?
+Are you doing the First Look?
+Do you have a getaway car?
 And as to the ceremony itself, should you have a connected, or a disconnected one?

-Not unlike a writer with a distinctive voice, each photographer will have a unique style, an approach, that can impact the overall tone and look of the shoot.
-It is always a good idea to have them shoot a short portrait or engagement session with you first.
-Your level of comfort during the test session, and the resultant images, will help you determine a way forward.
+Not unlike a writer with a distinctive voice, each photographer will have a unique style, an approach that can impact the overall tone and look of the shoot.
+It is always a good idea to have them photograph a short portrait or engagement session with you.
+Your level of comfort during the test session, and the resultant body of work will help you determine a way forward.

 Printing Rights: Yes